wp-plugins/amazon-link/readme.txt

 **Where do I enter my Amazon Affiliate/Associate IDs?**
 The site owner can enter their Affiliate IDs on the Amazon Link > Associate IDs page in the 'Amazon Tracking ID Channels' section.
 Select the 'Default' Channel and enter your IDs for all the locales in which you have registered.

-Optionally any user of your site (including the owner/administrator) can also add their Affiliate IDs to their User Profile.However it is recommended that the Affiliate IDs in the default channel as set up, as some sections of the site (e.g. shortcodes inserted in sidebar widgets) do not have an 'author'.
+Optionally any user of your site (including the owner/administrator) can also add their Affiliate IDs to their User Profile.
+However it is recommended that the Affiliate IDs in the default channel as set up, as some sections of the site (e.g. shortcodes inserted in sidebar widgets) do not have an 'author'.

 If some of the IDs are not supplied in a User's profile, or in a particular Channel, then the ones in the default channel will be used instead.
 Only if no IDs exist for a particular locale then the plugin will use its own default IDs.

 **How do I insert product links into my posts?**

-The plugin adds a helper tool to the Post and Page administrative pages of your Wordpress site that can be used to generate shortcodes easily and quickly.
+The plugin adds a helper tool to the Post and Page administrative pages of your WordPress site that can be used to generate shortcodes easily and quickly.

 If you already know the ASIN then simply enter it into the ASIN input and click on 'Send To Editor', this can be used to generate simple text links to products.